jonfk/jonfk.ca/_posts/2015-05-08-Experiments-with-processing.md

 Processing is a programming language targeted at electronic arts and visual design communities.
 It can serve as the foundation for electronic sketchbooks and aims to teach it's target communities programming in a visual context.
-At it's core processing is a simple programming language with a very lightweight c style syntax, similarly to Java in which it is implemented.
+At its core processing is a simple programming language with a very lightweight C-style syntax, similar to Java in which it is implemented.

 There are now several implementations of Processing such as the one used on this page using [Processing.js](http://processingjs.org/).
 The original one is still the easiest one to use